|

 Emergency Response and Mutual Aid

-Medical assistance is by far the crisis we respond to most often.
-These calls come
+Medical assistance is by far the crisis we

 from individual residents and American Medical Response, the ambulance service